francescocartelli/nyla-instant-messaging-app/README.md

         	MQ_SERVER_URL=<redis_server_host:redis_server_port>

 2. Optionally, provide your Google OAuth2 configurations once you <a href="https://support.google.com/cloud/answer/6158849">registered your application</a>.
-With a null `GOOGLE_CLIENT_ID` google authentication endpoints will no be exposed:
+With a null `GOOGLE_CLIENT_ID` Google authentication endpoints will not be exposed:

 			GOOGLE_CLIENT_ID=<your_google_client_id>
 			GOOGLE_CLIENT_SECRET=<your_google_client_secret>